marianaballa/marianaballa.github.io/_posts/2021-06-02-creating-effective-documentation.md

 Those who know me personally, know that I am not the most patient person on Earth, but I am always willing to try and figure out myself how to solve a problem before going to somebody that most probably will have a solution.
 In the beginning of 2021 I bought myself a new laptop and because it came with Windows 10 pre-installed I wanted to install and run Fedora on it.
 Soon I realized that this is not going to be easy because many BIOS configurations were either locked or disabled.
 Long story short, I spent an entire working day wandering around forums and docs pages trying to find a solution.
 I was avoiding YouTube videos on purpose because ...
 I don't have the patience to watch them!
 Anyways, I solved my problem the next morning by watching a 2 minutes video during my first 10 minutes at the office.

 And because I have spent many hours of my life trying to understand documentation, I came up with the thoughts above.

-### A little phpList inside story

-While still a student, back in March 2019 I joined phpList Ltd. in the role of the Community Manager for the phpList community.
-I was so happy to join a group of people that had managed to develop and create such a great reputation for one of “oldest” open source projects out there.
-Although I had a 3-year background into the "Open Source Culture" world, day by day I was learning so much: new development terms, new system administration terms, new marketing & communications terms, etc. But the most important thing that I learned was what a “healthy work environment” looks like.
-In a small team like phpList oftentimes you complete tasks that are not on your contract at the “job description” section, but somehow it makes sense to try something new.

-Over these 2,5 years I have tried and experimented with several technologies and tools in order to make the team’s life easier and sometimes these efforts have failed.
-Knowing that I have a manger that trusts me enough by allowing me to use company time to try things that are not guaranteed to have a direct monetary impact over time, boosted my confidence a lot and reduced work stress.
-I know, it’s called “research” and it is a normal operation in every company, but you don’t see people my age doing it.

-A few days ago my manger Michiel (and creator of phpList) shared with me a blogpost he had created around a programming topic and while I was browsing his blog I end up at the About page.
-There I read this:

-My manger works full-time for another company and managing to find a workflow that suits everyone is one of the things that I am so proud that everyone who has ever been involved with phpList managed to establish.
-Not being physically at the same office, but instead being based across different timezones can be quite frustrating, especially for quick questions require confirmation from a team member.
-But, at phpList we have managed to overcome this.
-This contributes to creating a healthier work environment I mentioned above.
-By “this” I mean listening and tolerating the team/ company members’ needs and ambitions.

-Over the course of 2,5 years I had the chance to meet and work with some very smart and talented people and what phpList is today is a result of their hard work.

-PS: no, I am not leaving the company and this is not a farewell blogpost.
-I simply wanted to share that communicating effectively with your co-workers/ team members can lift a lot of pressure off their shoulders and make things work for the best for everyone.